 In their natural environment, some insectivores seek out and eat only one or two species of insects, but there are others that prefer to prey on a dozen or more types of insects a day.
 Since tendencies, preferences and requirements vary so widely among insectivores, keeping them as pets can require a lot of careful research to ensure you feed them properly.
 It’s important to note that different types of insects offer different nutrients and ratios of nutrients.
 So even if your pet is a specialist (meaning they naturally prefer to eat only a few types of prey) you should offer a varied selection of species-appropriate foods.
 For generalist reptiles and amphibians, or those who happily enjoy a wide assortment of insects, it’s even more important to provide variety in their diet.

 Dietary requirements can differ from species to species.
 For example, the garter snake and the ball python are both clearly snakes, but their diets are made up of radically different food sources.
-While garter snakes eat insects, ball pythons eat rodents.
-Feeding them the same way could result in a very sick and unhappy snake.
+While garter snakes will eat a varied diet of insects, earthworms, fish, rodents and amphibians, ball pythons eat only rodents.
+Feeding them the same diet could result in a very sick and unhappy snake.

 Regardless of the species of your insect-eating reptile, arachnid or amphibian one thing is certain: It is your responsibility to ensure your animals’ nutritional needs are met.
 Always research your pet’s dietary needs and feeding preferences, and if you’re in doubt, consult an experienced herpetologist or veterinarian who specializes in reptiles and amphibians.
 Many insect-eating species require: